-1. PDNA Roll out project Phase II 2017-2019: Building on earlier work, this project will consolidate and deepen the capacities for post disaster assessments and recovery planning, particularly for national governments in high risk countries as well as for regional inter-governmental organizations.
+1. PDNA Roll out project Phase II 2017-2019: Building on earlier work, this project will consolidate and deepen the capacities for post disaster assessments and recovery planning, particularly for national governments in high risk countries as well as for regional intergovernmental organizations.
 It will also develop regional networks of expertise and lead to a much greater sharing of experience among the countries in the same region.
-Inter-governmental organizations are keen to support the PDNA as a tool and methodology to assess recovery needs and develop recovery plans.
+Intergovernmental organizations are keen to support the PDNA as a tool and methodology to assess recovery needs and develop recovery plans.
 The project will expand its geographical coverage to ten additional countries (Jamaica, the Dominican Republic, Bangladesh, Tajikistan, Kyrgyzstan, Kenya, Uganda, Vietnam/Cambodia, Laos/Myanmar, Fiji-Regional) and five additional regional inter-governmental organizations over a period of three years.
 It will be jointly funded by the European Union and the UNDP.
-Most of the tools and guidelines produced through the PDNA Roll out project Phase II will be used for implementation of the Recovery project.
-The PDNA roll out project will also include trainings on PDNA, all materials developed under this project will be utilised by the Recovery project.
+Most of the tools and guidelines produced through the PDNA Roll out project Will also include trainings on PDNA, all materials developed under this project will be utilised by the Recovery project.
 The project board and project Manager for the PDNA rollout II and the Recovery project will be the same, maximising the use of resources, knowledge products, technical assistance missions and operational costs.